xcv58/selection-menu/README.md

 # SelectionMenu

-SelectionMenu is a small, self-contained, framework-agnostic JavaScript module that displays a custom context menu when the user selects text text on the page.
+SelectionMenu is a small, self-contained, framework-agnostic JavaScript module that displays a custom context menu when the user selects text on the page.

 This menu may offer a search feature, dictionary lookup, post to Facebook or similar.